Theresa Russell: 1999–2014: Later film and television

-After appearing in the crime drama Luckytown (2000) opposite James Caan and Kirsten Dunst, Russell was then cast in The Believer (2001), a drama written and directed by Henry Bean, and starring Ryan Gosling as a Jewish man who becomes a neo-Nazi.
+After appearing in the crime drama Luckytown (2000) opposite James Caan and Kirsten Dunst, Russell was then cast in The Believer (2001), a drama written and directed by Henry Bean, in which she starred opposite Ryan Gosling as a Jewish man who becomes a neo-Nazi.
 The film was critically acclaimed and received the Special Jury Prize—Drama at the 2001 Sundance Film Festival.
+The same year, Russell had a lead role opposite Dan Aykroyd in the Cinemax television sci-fi horror film Earth vs. the Spider.

 In the early 2000s, Russell mainly appeared in low-budget and independent films, such as The House Next Door (2002), Now & Forever (2002), and The Box (2003).
+In 2005, she was cast in the role of Charlene in the HBO miniseries Empire Falls, an adaptation of the 2001 Richard Russo novel of the same name.
+Empire Falls received critical acclaim, including a Golden Globe Award nomination for Best Miniseries or Television Film and a Primetime Emmy Award nomination for Outstanding Miniseries.

-In 2005, she was cast in the role of Charlene in the HBO mini-series Empire Falls, opposite Ed Harris.
 She also appeared in the supporting role of Emma Marko in Spider-Man 3 as the wife of Flint Marko (Thomas Haden Church).
-Spider-Man 3 was a major box office success, grossing nearly $900 million worldwide.
-The following year, she appeared in the independent drama Jolene, starring Jessica Chastain, and also had a minor role playing the mother of Scarlett Johansson's character in the romantic comedy He's Just Not That into You (2009), though her scenes were eventually cut from the film.
+The following year, she appeared in the independent drama Jolene, starring Jessica Chastain and Dermot Mulroney, portraying the aunt of a troubled teenaged girl.
+She had a minor role playing the mother of Scarlett Johansson's character in the romantic comedy He's Just Not That into You (2009), though her scenes were eventually cut from the film.
+Also in 2009, Russell had a minor role in the independent drama On the Doll, followed by two television appearances: a guest-starring role on the sci-fi series Fringe, and another guest appearance in the seventh season of the crime drama Cold Case.

-In 2012, she appeared in the Lifetime television film Liz & Dick, playing Sara Taylor, the mother of Elizabeth Taylor (portrayed by Lindsay Lohan).
-The following year, she had a guest role on the miniseries Delete.
+In 2012, after having taken a two-year hiatus from acting, she appeared in the Lifetime television film Liz & Dick, playing Sara Taylor, the mother of Elizabeth Taylor (portrayed by Lindsay Lohan).
+Reflecting on the role in a later interview, she described the film as "not good...
+I thought, ‘What am I doing here?’
+It didn’t make me happy."
+In 2013, she had a guest role on the miniseries Delete, about a hacker who discovers an artificial intelligence system.